cguenther0929/combinebomxlsx/README.md

 v2.5 -- Fixed issue in which the header was being prematurely detected due to text containing keywords before the actual header was processed.

 v2.6 -- Increased logging capability so it is easier to identify BOM formatting issues.
 System will now exit upon detecting a BOM format issue, but will first alert user of problem.
 Said format issue is also logged via logging.log.

+v2.7 -- Modified mechanism that determines if REF column is in the BOM.
+The NOTES RE was expanded to include both NOTES and NOTE.